bhamman/100-days-of-code/log.md

 **Today's Progress**: Almost halfway through basic algorithms!

 **Thoughts:** The hardest part about the algorithms is that there are special functions that should make these algorithms easier.
 But it is not as easy as it sounds.
 I thought I would have gotten farther in today's challenges but they are not as easy as I thought it would be.
 The one I got stuck on was the palindromes challenge.
 I could not find a way to replace the symbols and will have to practice the .replace function more before I fully understand.

+### Day 6: May 7, 2017

+**Today's Progress**: Still in basic algorithms

+**Thoughts:** I like these challenges because I have to think and plan in order to get it right.
+I am not going through the challenges as fast which can be frustrating but it seems more rewarding when I get one right.
+I am learning a lot more about strings and how to manipulate them in Javascript.
+It is helpful that they have a lot of functions like the .toUpperCase and .toLowerCase.
+A few of the functions I have found that have been helpful in quite a few challenges are the repeat function, the slice function, and the split function.